 “Muhammad Ali was The Greatest.
 Period.
 If you just asked him, he’d tell you.
 He’d tell you he was the double greatest; that he’d ‘handcuffed lightning, thrown thunder into jail.’
 But what made The Champ the greatest – what truly separated him from everyone else – is that everyone else would tell you pretty much the same thing,” the statement started.

 “Like everyone else on the planet, Michelle and I mourn his passing.
 But we’re also grateful to God for how fortunate we are to have known him, if just for a while; for how fortunate we all are that The Greatest chose to grace our time,” they couple continued.

 “In my private study, just off the Oval Office, I keep a pair of his gloves on display, just under that iconic photograph of him – the young champ, just 22 years old, roaring like a lion over a fallen Sonny Liston.
 I was too young when it was taken to understand who he was – still Cassius Clay, already an Olympic Gold Medal winner, yet to set out on a spiritual journey that would lead him to his Muslim faith, exile him at the peak of his power, and set the stage for his return to greatness with a name as familiar to the downtrodden in the slums of Southeast Asia and the villages of Africa as it was to cheering crowds in Madison Square Garden,” they added.

-Click inside to read what celebrities are saying about B.B.
-King’s death… More Here! »
+Click inside to read the rest of the Obamas’ statement on Muhammad Ali’s death… More Here! »